animocabrands/gamee-ethereum-contracts/contracts/solc-0.6/token/ERC20/GAMEE.md

-TOWER token is based on `ERC20WithOperators`, you can find the audit report from the link below.
+GAMEE token (GMEE) is based on `ERC20WithOperators`, you can find the audit report from the link below.

 The contract source code is nearly identical to the REVV contract source code